Neural Neural Scaling Laws: Neural Neural Scaling Laws

 \subsection{Training Data}

-A core challenge of training such a neural network is getting diverse pretraining trajectories.
+A critical step in training such a neural predictor is obtaining diverse LM pretraining trajectories.
 In this work, we demonstrate that such data is \textbf{freely available on HuggingFace}: anyone can train our model from open-source data.
-In particular, we train \method~using training runs of 6 model sizes from the DataDecide model suite \cite{magnusson2025datadecide}.
-Each training trajectory contains three random seeds, a variable number of checkpoints, and each checkpoint is evaluated on 66 downstream tasks comprising the OLMES evaluation suite \cite{gu-etal-2025-olmes}.
-We use the 0th (default) random seed from the \{90M, 150M, 300M, 530M, 750M, 1B\} parameter models.
+In particular, we train \method~using training runs of 6 model sizes from the DataDecide model suite \citep{magnusson2025datadecide}.
+Each training trajectory contains three random seeds, a variable number of checkpoints, and each checkpoint is evaluated on the 66 downstream tasks including the OLMES evaluation suite \citep{gu-etal-2025-olmes}.
+We use random seed 0 from the \{90M, 150M, 300M, 530M, 750M, 1B\} parameter models, saving other seeds for evaluation.

+In total, we use 6 model sizes trained on 24 different pretraining datasets, yielding 144 unique pretraining trajectories, or $144 \times 66 = 9{,}504$ unique accuracy trajectories.
+For all training and evaluation details, see Appendix \ref{sec:reproducibility}.

-For each model and task, we construct training samples from checkpoint accuracies as follows.
+\paragraph{Data augmentation.} For each model and task, we construct training samples from checkpoint accuracies as follows.
 Let $(y_1, y_2, \ldots, y_T)$ denote the sequence of accuracies at consecutive checkpoints.
-We first impute unit gaps to form the context sequence:
+We first impute unit gaps to form the context sequence: $\mathcal{S}_0 = [(y_1, 1), (y_2, 1), \ldots, (y_T, 1)]$.

-To create multiple training examples per trajectory and a model that can predict from missing data, we then randomly drop tuples from the sequence with probability $p=0.4$, as inspired by \citet{Che2018}.
-When element $i$ is dropped, its gap is absorbed into the preceding element:
+To create multiple examples from one training trajectory and a model that is robust to missing data, we randomly drop tuples from the sequence with probability $p=0.4$, as inspired by \citet{Che2018}.
+When tuple $i$ is dropped, its gap is absorbed into the preceding tuple: